JochenFM/Milestone_2/README.md

         bgMusic.pause();
     }

-in my AudioController class
+in my AudioController class to the effect that

-Always use the "new" keyword whenever you want to use a method within a class